skypjack/entt/README.md

 * A `constexpr` utility for human readable **resource names**.
 * Minimal **configuration system** built using the monostate pattern.
-* Incredibly fast **entity-component system** with its own _pay for what you use_ policy.
+* Incredibly fast **entity-component system** with its own _pay for what you use_ policy, unconstrained component types with optional pointer stability and hooks for storage customization.
 * Views and groups to iterate entities and components and allow different access patterns, from **perfect SoA** to fully random.
 * A lot of **facilities** built on top of the entity-component system to help the users and avoid reinventing the wheel.
-* General purpose execution graph builder for optimal scheduling.
+* General purpose **execution graph builder** for optimal scheduling.
 * The smallest and most basic implementation of a **service locator** ever seen.
 * A built-in, non-intrusive and macro-free runtime **reflection system**.
 * **Static polymorphism** made simple and within everyone's reach.